-- Once a committee is defined, the miner of the latest keyblock will be the new leader. - It initiates a PBFT protocol to collectively agree (and sign) new blocks (assuming the committee of size 3t+1): - It suggest a new microblock and announce to the rest of the committee.
-This is called a pre-prepare message. - Each member validate the block and broadcast a prepare message indicating accepting the block. - Once each member receives at least 2t + 1 prepare messages, they acknowledge that by broadcasting a commit message. - All responses are authenticated using collective signature, CoSi (or basically multi-signature that allows several parties to sign a message and produce a single signature instead of many).
+- Once a committee is defined, the miner of the latest keyblock will be the new leader. - Leader initiates a PBFT protocol to collectively agree (and sign) new blocks (assuming the committee of size 3t+1): - Leader proposes a new microblock and announces it to the rest of the committee.
+This is called a pre-prepare message. - Each committee member validates the block and broadcasts a prepare message indicating accepting the block. - Once each member receives at least 2t + 1 prepare messages, they acknowledge that by broadcasting a commit message. - All responses are authenticated using collective signature, CoSi (or basically multi-signature that allows several parties to sign a message and produce a single signature instead of many).